HanXHX/ansible-mysql/README.md

 MySQL vendors for Debian Ansible role
 ======================================

 Install and configure MySQL or MariaDB or Percona Server.
+Manage replication (master/slave).
 Create users and databases.

 Requirements
 ------------